rdsp87/cpuminer-multi/README.md

 CPUMiner-Multi
 ==============

-This is a multi-threaded CPU miner for STB.
+This is a multi-threaded CPU miner for STB HG680P.

 It's a fork of [tpruvot](//github.com/tpruvot/)'s cpuminer, in turn forked from [pooler](//github.com/pooler)'s miner.